junxit/us-congress-bills-110/metadata.md

 - 2007-03-13 — Ms. Watson moved to suspend the rules and pass the bill.
 - 2007-03-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2444)
 - 2007-03-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2444)
+- 2007-03-14 — Received in the Senate.
+- 2007-03-19 — Read twice and referred to the Committee on Foreign Relations.